 At St. Matthew's we know that attendance is a major factor which impacts directly on how well children do at school.
 It is a major focus nationally at the moment and the aim is that more children will reach their potential through improved attendance and punctuality.
 It is a parent/carer’s legal responsibility to ensure the child attends school daily.
 The school’s target for attendance is 95%.
-This is reasonable accepting that children do get ill throughout the year, however even despite this, consistent attendance should result in attendance of a percentage similar to 95%.
+This is reasonable accepting that children do get ill through the year, however even despite this, consistent attendance should result in attendance of a percentage similar to 95%.

-As we understand the importance of good attendance and punctuality on children's education, here at St. Matthew's we celebrate and reward excellent attendance and punctuality.
+As we understand the importance of good attendance and punctuality on children's education here at St. Matthew's we celebrate and reward excellent attendance and punctuality.

 We want to raise the profile of attendance and to inform you of our current practice.

 School begins at 8.55am.
 After this time, children are late.
 Registers close at 9.30am and if children arrive after this time, with no arranged reason, the session will be recorded as an unauthorised absence.